John Casablancas Modeling - BEWARE of being MISLED at John Casablancas

-The is that John Casablancas Modeling Agency misleads parents/Guardians and their children!.
+The bottom line is that John Casablancas Modeling Agency misleads parents/Guardians and their children.

 Last summer my neice Victoria from Mississippi was visiting me and was in my care for 2 months of her summer break.
 She is 11 years old.
 As we were driving in the car one day, she happened to hear the radio advertisement that mentioned that John Casablancas were in search for the next Hannah Montana-type child star and were holding auditions in oakbrook Illinois which was only 35 mins from me.
 Victoria has always shown intrest in wanting to pursue this type of future so she took it upon herself to call the 800 number from her cell phone.
 She had no luck reaching anyone and never even left a message.
 However, Later on Victoria gets a call back from JC's saying they saw they missed her call and I saw her eyes light up with such excitement.
 She passed me her phone and they asked me to set up an audition time.
 I was skeptical therefore I asked if there would be any fees or anything I need to know about.
 They told me the dress code and the way they made it seem to us was that they were holding an audition to pick a child for an actual new image being created for television.
 This is how they mislead everyone.
 I went out and bought my neice a nice outfit according to their specifications.
 Victoria was so excited that she could not sleep and was just so anxious.